OctopusDeploy/blog/blog/2020-07/convert-to-rolling-deployments/index.md

 ### Choosing a load balancer

 There are many different types of load balancer, but a key requirement for this rolling deployments example is the ability to control which servers are available to serve traffic.
-For this reason, and as this example is running from GCP, we’ll be using a Google [Network Load Balancer](https://cloud.google.com/load-balancing/docs/network/).
+For this reason, and as this example is running from Google Cloud, we’ll be using a [Network Load Balancer](https://cloud.google.com/load-balancing/docs/network/).
 This provides a way to add and remove our servers from the load balancer as part of the deployment process, which we’ll see a little later on.
 For more information about how to set up a network load balancer, please refer to the [Google documentation](https://cloud.google.com/load-balancing/docs/network/setting-up-network).

 :::hint
 In this example, the load balancer is shared between both the `Test` and the `Production` environment.
 To route traffic to the correct place, a different TCP Port is used at the load balancer to identify the intended environment.